4383/governance/goals/proposed/remove-eventlet.rst

 ==============================
-Remove Eventlet from Openstack
+Remove Eventlet from OpenStack
 ==============================

-Giving to all the Openstack teams, themselves responsible of a collection of deliverables who constitutes the Openstack components, a solution to securely remove their dependence to Eventlet, usable by everyone, regardless of their resources, while by ensuring the enjoyment of decision-making autonomy for each team.
+Giving to all the OpenStack teams, themselves responsible of a collection of deliverables who constitutes the OpenStack components, a solution to securely remove their dependence to Eventlet, usable by everyone, regardless of their resources, while by ensuring the enjoyment of decision-making autonomy for each team.
 Combine the parts of this proposal